-Bithi has two mutual fund SIPs running for more than three years in HDFC Top 200 and ICICI Prudential Bluechip.
+Bithi has two mutual fund SIPs running for more than three years in HDFC Top 200 (now HDFC Top 100 Fund) and ICICI Prudential Bluechip.
 She also has some shares in Mahindra & Mahindra, Maruti Suzuki, ITC, Infosys, TCS, Reliance Industries, HDFC Bank, SBI, Coal India and Lupin.
-'As I have zero knowledge of shares, this is the end of stock market for me.
-These will just be on hold.
-VR or DK do not elaborate enough on shares.
-So, my concept will never be clear.
-I will not depend on others,' Bithi says.

 From June 2016, Bithi has started fresh investments again.
-She put her money in BSL Frontline Equity, DSP BR Micro Cap, Franklin India Prima Plus, ICICI Value Discovery, Kotak Select Focus and SBI Blue Chip.
+She put her money in ABSL Frontline Equity, DSP BR Micro Cap (now DSP Small Cap Fund), Franklin India Prima Plus (now Franklin India Flexi Cap Fund), ICICI Value Discovery, Kotak Select Focus (now Kotak Flexicap Fund) and SBI Bluechip.
 Bithi understands that these are too many funds, but she hopes to continue with them for some time at least.

 Bithi has been fooled by emotions, but now she is twice shy.
 'Emotions fool us to making bad choices.
 But now emotions have no role to play in my investment related decisions,' she declares.